menomigul/nanobem/README.md

 # Help pages

-To set up the NANOBEM help pages, you must install them once.
+To set up the NANOBEM25 help pages, you must install them once.
 To this end, you must

-  (1)  change in Matlab to the main directory of the NANOBEM toolbox, and (2)  run the file makehelp.
+  (1)  change in Matlab to the main directory of the NANOBEM25 toolbox, and (2)  run the file makehelp.

 A detailed help of the Toolbox and a number of demo files are then